andrewcooke/simple-date/README.md

    ```

 When an extended format is used for parsing Simple Date uses the matched
 data to select a format for printing.
-So if `{%H:}?%M` matched both
+So if `'{%H:}?%M'` matched both
-hours and minutes then the format would be `%H:%M`, but if it matched only
+hours and minutes then the format would be `'%H:%M'`, but if it matched only
-minutes then the format for printing would be `%M`.
+minutes then the format for printing would be `'%M'`.

 Whether a format is supplied or not, the formats in [SimpleDateParser] (by
 default, `DEFAULT_DATE_PARSER`) can also be used to parse the string, if